martinville/solarsynkv3/DOCS.md

 # Sending Settings back to inverter

 ### Intro
-The Solarsynk Home Assistant integration enables you to send settings to your inverter, with support currently limited to updating battery settings.
+The Solarsynk Home Assistant integration enables you to send settings to your inverter, with support currently limited to updating battery and system mode settings.

 ### How it works
 After each loop, when the integration retrieves the various values, it will check the entity named [solarsynkv3_YOUR_INVERTER_SERIAL_NUMBER_settings].
 If valid settings are found, they will be posted back to the SunSynk Portal.